damn/core.component/README.md

 But for functions which only handle local component state we want to make them purely functional. x.x allows us to separate both functions with side effects and pure functions cleanly.

-# Future work

-* Try with datomic: not walk all entity keys all the time but query directly for components.
-Time-travel, serialization of gamestate, history of transactions for networking etc.

 # Installation

 [![](https://jitpack.io/v/damn/x.x.svg)](https://jitpack.io/#damn/x.x)